Startup Security Toolkit

 What if we want stronger implementation support?

-The implementation layer is the next step if you want more help embedding ownership and review rhythms.
+The implementation layer is the next step if you want more help embedding ownership, reviews, and operating rhythms.